fmagrini/bayes-bay/docs/source/api/api_standard_parameterization.rst

 Parameterization
 ================

-In BayesBridge, a user can define several instances of ``ParameterSpace`` that host different groups of parameters.
+In BayesBay, a user can define several instances of ``ParameterSpace`` that host different groups of parameters.

 All the parameter space(s) will be managed by a single ``Parameterization`` object.